vaeth/find_cruft/README.md

 corresponding directory with `fpath+=("...")` before you call `compdef` from your __zsh__ initialization files).

-For installation under Gentoo, you can use the ebuild from the mv overlay (which is available over layman).
+For installation under Gentoo, you can use the ebuild from the mv repository (which is available over eselect-repository or layman).